-Founded in the 16th century by the Portuguese, the town’s history is linked to the sugarcane industry.
-Rebuilt after being looted by the Dutch, its basic urban fabric dates from the 18th century.
-The harmonious balance between the buildings, gardens, churches, convents and numerous small chapels all contribute to Olinda’s particular charm.
+Founded in the 16th century by the Portuguese, Olinda’s history is linked to the sugarcane industry.
+Rebuilt by the Portuguese after being looted and burned by the Dutch, the harmonious balance between the buildings, gardens, churches, convents and chapels all contribute to the town's charm.

 Historic Center of the Town of Olinda

 Olinda is a historic city in Pernambuco state, northeastern Brazil.
 Located atop a hill on the Atlantic coast, it lies immediately north of Recife, the state capital.

 Olinda today, has a population of close to 400,000 people and covers just over 41 sq km (16 sq mi).
 It is noted as one of the best-preserved colonial cities in Brazil.

 The main economic activities in Olinda are based in tourism, commerce, transportation industry and artcraft.
 The city is home to a large colony of artists who produce wood carvings and pottery.

 Its historic center today is marked by a number of architecturally outstanding buildings set in the lush vegetation of gardens, hedgerows and convent precincts, a mass of greenery bathed in tropical light with the sandy shore and ocean below.